-Finally, if you hurry in cooking during the festival time and want to maintain the heat of the food till serving this inverter microwave oven is the best to choose.
-As technology increases the drawbacks of the present product will definitely overcome in the next updated product.
+Finally, if you hurry in cooking during the festival time and want to maintain the food’s heat, this inverter microwave oven is the best choice.
+As technology increases, the drawbacks of the present product will be overcome in the next updated product.
 So, we need to be aware of the technical stuff.

 Frequently Asked Questions:

 Can you put metal in an inverter microwave?
-No, you cannot put metal in an inverter microwave oven because any metal will reflect the microwaves in the oven and results in sparking inside the oven and even cause damage too.
+No, you cannot put metal in an inverter microwave oven because any metal will reflect the microwaves in the oven and result in sparking inside the oven and even cause damage.

 Which oven is best for cakes?
-Convection ovens are the best for the baking purpose.
-It helps to bake cakes, pizzas, muffins…etc with the hot air circulation inside the cooking chamber.
+Convection ovens are the best for baking purposes.
+It helps to bake cakes, pizzas, muffins…etc., with the hot air circulation inside the cooking chamber.
 You can also choose a microwave oven with a convection option which gives you the best way to bake and cook food.

-What is a solo type microwave oven?
-It is also a microwave oven that has a basic process of heating like reheating, defrost, cooking.
+What is a solo-type microwave oven?
+It is also a microwave oven with a basic heating process like reheating, defrosting, cooking.
 It is not able to grill or bake the food.